Paddy Dean: Biography

 Dean, born in Wollombi, New South Wales, lost two fingers in an accident involving a horse and cart, which enabled him to buy a motorcycle with the insurance money.
 He duly set four world records in Australia during 1926 and became the 1927 Australian champion over 3 laps.

-He was one of the most significant early pioneers of speedway, particularly in the United Kingdom, when he travelled over from Australia for the inaugural season of the sport in 1928.
+Dean was one of the most significant early pioneers of speedway, particularly in the United Kingdom, when he travelled over from Australia for the inaugural season of the sport in 1928.
 He took part in some of the first meetings ever staged in Britain.
 He was a major name throughout parts of Britain in 1928 being described as the World's champion Dirt Track rider.

 Dean returned to the United Kingdom in 1931, signing for West Ham Hammers and beginning his British leagues career riding for them during the 1931 Speedway Southern League season.
 However he only rode three times for them after struggling with just one point from five rides.
 He moved to ride for Plymouth for the remainder of the season in challenge matches.

-He returned to his native Australia, where he continued to race.
+Dean returned to his native Australia, where he continued to race.